AFLIBERCEPT IS A VEGF-TRAP MOLECULE BUILT FROM NATIVE RECEPTOR DOMAINS

 This is a purely illustrative hypothesis for duration of effect of a higher molar dose vs a lower molar dose.
 Preclinical and clinical testing of an agent must be conducted to determine the safety, efficacy and durability profiles.

-Aflibercept’s VEGF suppression can be sustained for longer with EYLEA 8 mg vs EYLEA 2 mg
+Keep VEGF supressed for longer vs EYLEA 2 mg*

 Model of logarithmic intraocular drug concentration over time*

-*The impact of molecular properties on clinical outcomes is yet to be defined.
-This is a hypothetical, illustrative model based on in vitro data.
+The impact of molecular properties on clinical outcomes is yet to be defined.
+This is a hypothetical, illustrative model based on in vitro data and should be interpreted with caution.

 Prescribing information for EYLEA® (aflibercept) can be found here.